Iowa Fishing License 2023: Types, Costs and How To Buy

 Source: https://www.iowadnr.gov/Fishing/Fishing-Licenses-Laws

-A nonresident are people who does not live in Iowa.
-Iowa residents who have previously hunted, fished and/or trapped as nonresidents should plan ahead to get license privileges as soon as possible.
+A nonresident is a person who does not live in Iowa.
+Iowa residents who have previously hunted, fished, and/or trapped as nonresidents should plan ahead to get license privileges as soon as possible.

 Fishing License Type (Resident)Cost